skip to main content

 If a home or business gets Starlink, will it be ineligible for future broadband funding?

-Allenby said locations that receive Starlink dishes will still be considered for future broadband funding coming from state, federal, or private sources.
+Allenby said locations that receive Starlink dishes will still be considered for future broadband funding coming from state, federal, and private sources.

 Allenby went on to address the construction of internet infrastructure with a look back, and a look ahead.